by Dubsnatch Team March 09, 2023

 TVXQ!'s second album, Rising Sun, paved the group's popularity in South Korean and Japanese markets.

-Because of their huge fanbase, TVXQ! was able to fill Tokyo Dome to the brim, making them the first Korean act to ever perform in one of the famous landmarks in Japan.
+Because of their huge fanbase, TVXQ! was able to fill Tokyo Dome to the brim, making them the first Korean act to ever perform in one of the most famous landmark in Japan.

 Their song 'Mirotic' was an instant hit upon its release, placing the group in the top of 9 music programs.